 - During your surgery, a small incision is made in your belly button to insert the laparoscope through.
-Caregivers will insert other instruments by making 1 to 2 smaller incisions at different places on your abdomen.
+Healthcare providers will insert other instruments by making 1 to 2 smaller incisions at different places on your abdomen.
 The abdomen is inflated with a gas (carbon dioxide) to lift the abdominal wall away from the internal organs.
 Clips, cautery, loops, or staplers are used to separate the membrane of the appendix from the cecum.
 The appendix is then placed in a small bag and cut off using scissors.

-- Your caregiver will also cut off a part or the entire cecum if you have a dead or decaying appendix.
+- Your healthcare provider will also cut off a part or the entire cecum if you have a dead or decaying appendix.
 The end of the small intestine (bowel) is then attached to the remaining large intestine.
 The incisions are then closed by stitches or surgical tapes and covered with bandages.
 If the appendix has burst or has holes in it, the abdomen is thoroughly irrigated (washed out).
 This will be done after removing the appendix.
-Your caregiver leaves the skin open and allows it to heal on its own.
+Your healthcare provider leaves the skin open and allows it to heal on its own.
 He places a drain in the abdomen to allow infected materials to leave your body.

 After your surgery: